“Nothing shall be impossible to them that believe.” –Mark 9:23 (Holy Bible)

 Charles McKinney IV

-A Returned Peace Corps Volunteer (RPCV) who served in Macedonia, Eastern Europe as a TEFL instructor for two years, Charles has embarked on a thrilling career teaching and traveling overseas since 2010.
-He started in South Korea then moved to China and on to Thailand where he earned his master’s degree in Media Communications at Webster University Thailand.
+A Returned Peace Corps Volunteer (RPCV) who served in Macedonia, Eastern Europe as a TEFL instructor for two years and in Rwanda, Eastern Africa as a TEFL lecturer for six months, Charles has embarked on a thrilling career teaching and traveling overseas since 2010.
+He started in South Korea then moved to China and on to Thailand where he earned his first master’s degree in Media Communications at Webster University Thailand.
 Charles holds a BA in International Business Foreign Language with a minor in Entrepreneurship from Immaculata University in suburban Philadelphia.
 Higher education enthralls him.

-To date, Charles’ work has been published in both print and online media in such publications as The Atlantic, The Black Expat, College Media: Learning in Action, China Daily, EFL Magazine, Immaculata University’s alumni magazine, Webster University’s Glimpse magazine, Diversity Abroad, Freedom with Writing, and the National Peace Corps Association’s Worldview.
-He has a forthcoming teaching technique article slated for publication in the English Teaching Forum periodical this summer and is working on publishing his first e-book, featuring a compilation of colorful stories and vignettes from his nostalgic Peace Corps adventure in magnificent Macedonia.
+To date, Charles’ work has been published in both print and online media in such publications as The Atlantic, The Black Expat, College Media: Learning in Action, China Daily, EFL Magazine, Immaculata University’s alumni magazine, Webster University’s Glimpse magazine, Diversity Abroad, Freedom with Writing, English Teaching Forum and the National Peace Corps Association’s Worldview.
+He’s working on publishing his first e-book, featuring a compilation of colorful stories and vignettes from his nostalgic Peace Corps adventure in magnificent Macedonia.
 Charles has also been interviewed and featured on the My Peace Corps Story podcast, ILuv2Globetrot, Humans of Wanderlust and Teaching Traveling websites and has made a local TV appearance in his hometown.

 Not only does Charles enjoy creating a variety of content for old or new media, but also working with budding writers, students and professionals in facilitating their publishing dreams.
 He has provided editing, proofreading and critiquing services on many academic, professional and personal writing projects for clients worldwide.
 “Crafting words to meet your writing needs” is the business motto he heeds.
 Thus, he is eager to land new customers and to help them soar in the highly dense world of writing, editing and publishing.
 Let us work together!